vuila9/Store-Application/Set Up Instruction.md

-# Store-Application JAVA Graphical User Interface
-This is a small project in COMP1406-W20

-Please do not copy this code as I do not permit it :)
-These codes are for viewed only
+# Set Up JavaFX Instruction Step-by-step

 This project requires JavaFX so if you dont have it set up, downloading this codes and run would simply dont work.

 Here is step by steps to have it set up before you can run this.

 First and foremost, I am using IntelliJ IDEA as my main platform for java, I have not tried other platform like Eclipse or Microsoft VC so this instruction might not work for them.
 The OS I am using is Windows 10 Pro.

 So, let us begin: